Collin County Assault Defense Lawyer

 • Intentionally, knowingly, or recklessly causes bodily injury to another.

-Under Texas state law “another person” can be defined to include the defendant’s spouse.
+Under Texas state law, “another person” can be defined as including the defendant’s spouse.

 Put in more simple terms, assault occurs when you threaten to hurt or make offensive, provocative, or harmful contact with another person.